top of page

 This not only tears a survivor from their support network but sews seeds of self doubt and self blame for their abuse.

-What we are witnessing is a massive misuse of ego-consciousness.
-When wounded adults feel that either they are powerless to a situation, at fault or have made a mistake, their ego can refuse to believe the truth OR revert to denial as to not take responsibility for their role in the abuse.
+What we are witnessing is a massive misuse of power.
+When wounded adults feel that either they are powerless to a situation, at fault or have made a mistake, it is hard to reach out for help.
+Through education, survivors gain the knowledge to soothe their nervous system, tell their stories and make new choices for their lives.

-Our wounded collective consciousness also has not been given the tools to properly empathize and restore all parties.
+The collective wounding has created a landscape where survivors and caretakers are missing the tools to properly empathize and restore all parties.

 What can psychedelics reveal to us about the ways sexual trauma impacts our lives?

-For some, psychedelics can teach where fear overrides the ability to feel pleasure and bliss, leaving many folks with strained access to happy and the healing, orgasmic energy that is our birthright.
+For some, psychedelics can show us where the pain of our past experiences can override our ability to feel pleasure, leaving many folks with strained access to the happy and healing orgasmic energy that is our birthright.

-Sexual trauma impacts the orgasmic energy that could empower all elements of our lives outside sex.
-It hinders a sense of confidence we need to bring forth our talents, the support to accomplish our dreams and the internal self-talk that tells us we are worth believing in.
+Sexual trauma impacts the our ability to feel and enjoy the pleasure that could empower all elements of our lives outside sex.
+The lingering outcomes of our experiences can hinder the sense of confidence we need to bring forth our talents, the support to accomplish our dreams and the internal self-talk that tells us we are worth believing in.

 As we share in integration circles at the visions we have seen and LISTEN to the many similar stories of others’ lives, we witness just how connected and kindered we all are by these experiences.